Skip to Content Skip to Navigation

 What is Crew?

-Crew is a signature advisory program in each NYC Outward Bound school.
-Crew is both a structure that encourages social, emotional and academic development among students, and it is also a school-wide culture and mindset.
-The spirit of “Crew, not passengers” — a phrase coined by Outward Bound founder Kurt Hahn — demonstrates that we are stronger together than we are individually, that we look out for one another.
+Crew is NYC Outward Bound Schools’ signature advisory structure that supports social, emotional and academic development.
+In a broader sense, Crew is also a school-wide culture and mindset; the spirit of “Crew, not passengers” — a phrase coined by Outward Bound founder Kurt Hahn — demonstrates that we are stronger together than we are individually, that we look out for one another, and that we work toward shared goals.
 Crew leads to more vibrant, engaged and connected school communities where every student feels a sense of belonging and agency.

 What does Crew Initiative look like?